 MicroRNAs are a class of short, non-coding RNAs that regulate the translation or degradation of messenger RNA and therefore the proteins that cells make.
 Certain microRNAs are frequently dysregulated in cancer and are associated with tumor initiation and progression.

 For this study, Lautenschlaeger and his colleagues examined samples of primary lung adenocarcinoma tissue from 43 patients.
 They analyzed 10 of these using genome-wide microRNA-sequencing; four of these cases had lymph node metastases and six were free of metastases.

 MiR-31 expression was four times higher in patients with lymph node metastases compared with those without them.

 High miR-31 expression predicted poor survival, while low expression was associated with excellent survival.

 “Overall, our findings provide a rationale to further evaluate microRNAs as biomarkers to determine which early-stage NSCLC patients treated with radiation therapy might benefit from additional cancer therapy,” Lautenschlaeger says.

-Funding from the NIH/ National Center for Advancing Translational Sciences (grant TR000090-05
+Funding from the NIH/ National Center for Advancing Translational Sciences (grant TR000090-05) supported this research.

 Other researchers involved in this study were Wei Meng, Zhenqing Ye, Ri Cui, James Perry, Vaia Dedousi-Huebner, Alexander Huebner1, Yao Wang, Bin Li, Stefano Volinia, Hiroshi Nakanishi, Taewan Kim, Sung-Suk Suh, Leona W. Ayers, Patrick Ross, Carlo M. Croce, Arnab Chakravarti and Victor X. Jin of Ohio State.